Research output per year

 For more details about the research topics, expertise and interests of this academic, click on the fingerprint icon

-Prof. Alexandros Nikitas, a world's top 2% researcher for the years 2020, 2021 and 2022 according to the Stanford/Elsevier ranking list (c-score based), is a Professor in Sustainable Transport Futures for Huddersfield Business School at the University of Huddersfield, UK.
+Prof. Nikitas is a Professor of Sustainable Transport Futures for Huddersfield Business School (HBS).
+He is a world’s top 2% career-long researcher according to the latest Stanford/Elsevier c-score based ranking list (#564 all-time researcher in Logistics and Transportation) while he was also ranked #197, #146, #141 and #109 globally in the same area in Stanford/Elsevier’s yearly lists for 2020, 2021, 2022 and 2023 respectively.
 He is the Founding Director of the Future Mobility Lab, a new sustainable transport and smart mobility research initiative.
 He was the Deputy Director of the School’s Behavioural Research Centre and partner of the University’s European Structural and Investment Funds project LCR LEP Supply Chain.
 He submitted a flagship 4* REF Impact Case for his School in the REF 2021 exercise dealing with Active Transportation in Greece and beyond.
 Prof. Nikitas is a key figure in the Transport and Logistics Suite degree provision in all study levels.

 Prof. Nikitas is the Chair of the Executive Commitee of UTSG (Universities' Transport Study Group) with a tenure between 2022 and 2025.
 Prof. Nikitas has the great honour to lead the premier transport teaching and research group in the UK and Ireland including 60 academic institution members such as Cambridge, Oxford, UCL, Imperial, Loughborough, TCD, Leeds and Southampton to name a few.
 The correspondence of UTSG is international and connects thousands of transport experts daily through its e-mail list.